mnuhn/jax-playground/004-Wind-Prediction/README.md

 I ran experiments with various combinations of input features, max pooling, LSTM layers and CNNs.

+# Training

+* Dropout: I applied dropout to all layers.
+I also tried only applying it to LSTM layers.
+However, any use of dropout made the results worse.

+* Batchnorm: I can clearly see the effect of batch norm: The training run converges much faster.
+However, the final results were worse with batch norm enabled.
+I think this is because the task is a regression problem and batch norm effectively removes information from the input through the normalization
+  - which might be important information for the regression itself.

+WHERE DO I PUT THE BATCH NORM LAYERS.
+I put them between the final dense layers, and in the CNN layers.
+In-between the LSTM layers, I don't put them.
+WHY??

+# Experimental Setup

+## Effect of features

+## Effect of look-back window
+...

 ## Effect of available training data

 Using the model structure `[[I{fr:-64,to:0};L{ch:30}]];[D{d:40};D{d:40}]`, the